Skip to the content.

 Step 1: Fetch Agent Metadata

-The resource constructs the well-known URL from the id and well-known parameters:
+The resource constructs the metadata URL from the id parameter:

 Response: